carepathways/Pathway-Verification/README.md

 ## Deployment

-The project use an Open-Source java library for constraint programming (Choco - http://www.choco-solver.org/) and dependecies of EMF to get informations of the protocols on XMI file (EMF - https://www.eclipse.org/modeling/emf/)
+The project use an Open-Source java library for constraint programming (Choco - http://www.choco-solver.org/) and dependecies of EMF to get informations of the pathways on XMI file (EMF - https://www.eclipse.org/modeling/emf/)

 ## Built With